NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ## Input Output Reference Documentation ##

-This section describes inputs of a new object as ZoneControl:Pressurestat and a modified object as AirflowNetwork:Distribution:Node.
-The revision of AirflowNetwork:Distribution:Node is to add a choice in the Component Object Type or Node Type field.
+This section describes inputs of two new object as ZoneControl:Pressurestat and AirflowNetwork:Distribution:Component:OutdoorAirFlow.

 ### ZoneControl:Pressurestat